openshift-pipelines/enhancements/enhancements/pac-cel-filtering.md

 ## Advantage

 - We can address most of the Gitlab action use cases <https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on>
-- Use should be familiar with CEL syntax if they are familiar with triggers.
+- User should be familiar with CEL syntax if they are familiar with triggers.

 ## Cons